 PhD-Level Training in Anxiety

 Our approach addresses both immediate symptom management and the underlying patterns that sustain anxiety over time.
-We work with generalized anxiety disorder, panic disorder and panic attacks, social anxiety, health anxiety, and performance anxiety.
+We work with generalized anxiety disorder, panic disorder, social anxiety, health anxiety, OCD, and performance anxiety.

-Doctoral-level training matters most when anxiety co-occurs with other conditions, when standard approaches have not produced lasting change, when anxiety is rooted in trauma or early developmental experience, or when diagnostic complexity requires a more careful clinical hand.
+Doctoral-level training matters most when anxiety co-occurs with other conditions, like burnout and depression, when standard approaches have not produced lasting change, when symptoms are rooted in trauma or early developmental experience, or when diagnostic complexity requires a more careful clinical hand.

 Alexandra Schwartz.
 Improving Ourselves to Death.